House Renovation · Bathroom Renovation · Kitchen Renovation · House Extension · Outdoor Renovations · Recladding · Garage Conversion

 Which Auckland suburbs do you cover for house extensions?

-The full Auckland region.
+The full region.
 Central Auckland (Ponsonby, Grey Lynn, Herne Bay, Mt Eden, Epsom, Remuera, Ellerslie, Parnell, Grafton).
 North Shore (Greenhithe, Albany, Glenfield, Forrest Hill, Takapuna, Devonport, Birkenhead, Milford).
 West Auckland (Henderson, Glen Eden, Titirangi, New Lynn, West Harbour, Massey).
 East Auckland (Glendowie, St Heliers, Mission Bay, Howick, Pakuranga, Mellons Bay).
 South Auckland (Manukau, Manurewa, Papakura, Wattle Downs, Papatoetoe, Mangere).
-Our team is based at the Wairau Valley showroom and we work the full region every week.
+Our team's based at the Wairau Valley showroom and we work the full region every week.

 Do I need resource consent for a house extension?